Falcon37-tech/eclipse.platform.swt/README.md

 # About

-SWT is a cross-platform GUI library for JVM based desktop applications.
+SWT is a cross-platform GUI library for JVM-based desktop applications.
-The best known SWT-based application is [Eclipse](https://www.eclipse.org).
+The best-known SWT-based application is [Eclipse](https://www.eclipse.org).

 ## Getting Started